ALTER USER

 Note: StarRocks encrypts users' passwords before storing them.

-• DEFAULT ROLE
+DEFAULT ROLE

--- Set specified roles as default roles.
+sets the default role for the user.-- Set specified roles as default roles.

 DEFAULT ROLE <role_name>[, <role_name>, ...]